 2.1.
-The office of Disability Support Services in the only office sanctioned to determine eligibility for services under the Americans with Disabilities Act Amendment Act, Section 504 and 508 of the Rehabilitation Act or any other laws affecting services for people with disabilities in a higher education setting.
+The office of the Accessibility Resource Center is the only office sanctioned to determine eligibility for services under the Americans with Disabilities Act, Section 504 and 508 of the Rehabilitation Act or any other laws affecting services for people with disabilities in a higher education setting.

 was not provided services or diagnosed until midway through high school or did not become disabled until later in high school), then it is suggested that the student write an additional essay or letter and indicate how that affected the student's work.
 It is not recommended that the student include actual documentation, because someone trained to interpret it must read documentation.
 Therefore, documentation of a disability is not requested until after students are at the university.

 2.2.b.
-In addition, documentation is very personal information and should only be kept in the files of Disability Support Services.
+In addition, documentation is very personal information and should only be kept in the files of the Accessibility Resource Center.
 This is another reason why it is not recommended that documentation be sent to the admissions office.
 UNC-P realizes that it is extremely important that all information about a student's disability

-2.3 To be eligible for disability-related services, students must have a documented disability or condition as defined by the Americans with Disabilities Act Amendments Act of 2009 (ADAAA) and Section 504 of the Rehabilitation Act of 1973.
-Under the ADAAA and Section 504, a person has a disability if that person has a physical or mental impairment that substantially limits one or more of the major life activities.
+2.3 To be eligible for disability-related services, students must have a documented disability or condition as defined by the Americans with Disabilities Act of 2009 (ADA) and Section 504 of the Rehabilitation Act of 1973.
+Under the ADA and Section 504, a person has a disability if that person has a physical or mental impairment that substantially limits one or more of the major life activities.

 2.4.
 At UNC-P, DSS is the designated office that obtains and files disability-related documents, certifies eligibility for services, determines reasonable accommodations, and develops plans for the provision of such accommodations.
 Reasonable accommodations are provided to ensure access to all courses, programs, services, jobs, activities, and facilities at UNC-P, including those that are off-site, such as study abroad, field trips, student teaching, internships and field work.
-Disability Support Services works closely with other departments to provide accommodations in all aspects of campus life.
+The Accessibility Resource Center works closely with other departments to provide accommodations in all aspects of campus life.

 2.5.
 DSS provides or arranges a variety of auxiliary services to the UNCP community and visitors, such as sign language interpreting, document conversion, assistive technology, exam modifications and academic assistance.

 2.6.
-Certification and eligibility of services are the sole duty of Disability Support Services.
-Staff from Disability Support Services request disability-related documents from the appropriate licensed professionals to certify students as having a disability and to determine reasonable accommodations.
+Certification and eligibility of services are the sole duty of the Accessibility Resource Center.
+Staff from the Accessibility Resource Center request disability-related documents from the appropriate licensed professionals to certify students as having a disability and to determine reasonable accommodations.
 Professionals providing documentation may not be family members.
 The cost of obtaining documentation is the responsibility of the students.
 If the initial documentation is incomplete or inadequate to determine the extent of the disability and reasonable accommodations, the office has the discretion to require additional documentation.
 Any cost of obtaining additional documentation is also borne by the student.
-This information will help Disability Support Services provide appropriate academic accommodations and support services.
-Students with documented disabilities have the responsibility of contacting Disability Support Services for an intake interview to assess their needs prior to their first semester at UNC-P. Students are also responsible for identifying themselves and their needs to each instructor at the beginning of the term.
-Pending receipt of documentation, Disability Support Services reserves the right to deny services or accommodations.
+This information will help the Accessibility Resource Center provide appropriate academic accommodations and support services.
+Students with documented disabilities have the responsibility of contacting the Accessibility Resource Center for an intake interview to assess their needs prior to their first semester at UNC-P. Students are also responsible for identifying themselves and their needs to each instructor at the beginning of the term.
+Pending receipt of documentation, the Accessibility Resource Center reserves the right to deny services or accommodations.